chinapedia/wikipedia.abstract.en/Page/Phase_modulation.md

 Theory

-Phase-modulation.gif PM changes the phase angle of the complex envelope in direct proportion to the message signal.
+PM changes the phase angle of the complex envelope in direct proportion to the message signal.

 If _m(t)_ is the message signal to be transmitted and the carrier onto which the signal is modulated is